Is 706 a Good Credit Score?

 Can I Get a Mortgage & Home Loan w/ a 706 Credit Score?

-Getting a mortgage and home loan with a 706 credit score is going to be difficult.
-Your current score is the highest credit rating that exists.
-You'll have no issues getting a mortgage or home loan.
+Getting a mortgage and home loan with a 706 credit score shouldn't be very difficult.
+Your current score is a mid-to-high credit rating.

-The #1 way to get a home loan with a 706 score is repairing your credit.
+The #1 way to get a home loan with a 706 score is to complete minimal credit repair, and simply apply and wait for approval.

 After a few short months of repairing your credit (with an industry leader like Credit Glory), you’ll be in a much better position to get your ideal home loan terms.